Data security: Disk encryption

 Disk encryption refers to encryption technology that encrypts data on a hard disk drive.
-Disk encryption typically takes form in either software (see disk encryption software) or hardware (see disk encryption hardware).
+It takes data from a storage device and coverts it into an unreadable format.
+Disk encryption typically takes form in either software (see disk encryption software) or hardware (see disk encryption hardware) which can be used together.
 Disk encryption is often referred to as on-the-fly encryption (OTFE) or transparent encryption.
+Full disk encryption encrypts each individual sector of a disk volume.
+Files and user data are encrypted to hinder unauthorized users from accessing without a decryption key.
+A diversifier permits a plaintext of a specific disk sector to be encrypted into different ciphertexts, which does not require additional storage, such as an initialization vector (IV) or message authentication code (MAC).